 Dear Seniors,

-I have been working in a dot com industry as a junior data analyst since last two years and want to switch my career in HR Department but I have no any HR responsibility or experience in current company and I am pursuing MBA-HR (1st Semester).
+I have been working in a dot-com industry as a junior data analyst for the past two years and want to switch my career to the HR Department.
+However, I have no HR responsibilities or experience in my current company, and I am currently pursuing an MBA in HR (1st Semester).

 From India, Dehra Dun

 The best way to start your career in HR is to move towards Payroll processing in any company.
-Start small, get experienced in the activities Payroll, Salaries preparation, Generation of MIS.
-Take a target of one year.
-Complete your HR related studies and focus on the future
+Start small, get experienced in the activities like Payroll, Salaries preparation, and Generation of MIS.
+Set a target of one year.
+Complete your HR-related studies and focus on the future.

 Kumar